pierrestarkov/guidelines/source/code-java.md

 ## Package organization

 - Since maven is used to build the project, use the [maven project structure](http://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html)
-- need to define a package organization
+- need to define a package organization guideline

 ## Code